 Set aside for later and reheat right before serving.

-When making the tare (sauce) I like to render chicken skin so that the fat comes out and adds more flavour to the over all dish.
-Start by heating a small pan on low/medium low and add lard.
+When making the tare (sauce) I like to render chicken skin so that the fat comes out and adds more flavor to the overall dish.
+Start by heating a small pan on low/medium-low and add lard.
 Once it has melted, add the chicken skin.

 Fry the chicken skin until crispy/browned on both sides and the fat has rendered out.
 This usually takes about 10 minutes.